grommunio/grommunio-documentation/admin/installation.rst

    recommended to either use SAN certificates with multiple domains or a wildcard certificate.
-With your choice of your own TLS certificates, you have the highest flexibility to either use a trusted CA or a publicly signed certificate by an offically trusted certification authority including, but not limited to, Thawte, Digicert, Comodo or others.
+With your choice of your own TLS certificates, you have the highest flexibility to either use a trusted CA or a publicly signed certificate by an officially trusted certification authority including, but not limited to, Thawte, Digicert, Comodo or others.

 .. image:: _static/img/cui_19_setup_importcert.png